gmlewis/bible-codes/TheLittleBook.md

 The beast from the earth has enchanted you as your false prophet and he will rise and come to you as your sacrificial lamb who sacrificed himself for Israel and will pretend to be your true Moshiach.
 When in fact he is polluted by Esau and no Moshiach will ever rise from Dan.
 Indeed, he comes for Jacob’s destruction but the trap he sets will ensnare those who willingly follow him and so they will be taken forevermore by his lies and they will accept his mark that he will seek to force on the world for its enslavement and destruction.
 And so I say to you O’ Israel bow the knee in obedience to your true Messiah who came to you as the Lamb of God, whom your Father’s rejected on account of Esau.
 Bow the knee to your Lord of Lords and King of Kings and accept my salvation that I may yet redeem you from the curse of the law because no man is righteous who comes to me through Moses, except the man Christ Jesus who I have changed forevermore, and after the flesh he is no more known.
 Because, I have glorified him in similar fashion as Pharaoh glorified Joseph and shared his throne, except in the throne he was greater than Joseph and retained his authority.
 Because:
-I AM h e who is from everlasting to everlasting and there is none greater than the Great I AM!
+I AM h e who is from everlasting to everlasting and there is none greater than the Great I AM!
-I AM h e who has sent these Words to my beloved people that I may come to you and remove your partial blindness when your hearts turn fully to your Messiah!
+I AM h e who has sent these Words to my beloved people that I may come to you and remove your partial blindness when your hearts turn fully to your Messiah!
 Even your true Messiah, Christ Jesus the resurrected and glorified Lord!
-I AM T he Everlasting God of Righteousness who faints not, and I ask, is there anything too hard for my mighty hand to accomplish?
+I AM T he Everlasting God of Righteousness who faints not, and I ask, is there anything too hard for my mighty hand to accomplish?
 So I implore you O’ Israel to obey the voice of YHVH even your Elohim who was shepherd to your Fathers by the hand of my servant Moses whom I had rescued when he was drawn from the waters of the Nile to the safety and kingly preparation in Pharaohs house of which he defeated in obedience YHVH!

 354